Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Division rings for 3 -manifold groups

-The factorisation property is not known to hold for the fundamental group of a general closed graph manifold, so we take a different approach than the one used in \cref{thm:nonGraphDivRings}, which uses the graph of rings construction introduced in \cref{sec:GraphsRings}.
+Finally, we turn to the case of a general graph manifold $M$ with torsion-free fundamental group $G$.
+If $G$ surjects onto $\Z$, then we can use the same argument as in the last paragraph of the proof of \cref{thm:nonGraphDivRings} to produce an embedding into a division ring.
+While it is true in general that $G$ has a virtual map onto $\Z$, we cannot use this in conjunction with \cref{thm:VCS_field} to produce an embedding into a division ring, since $G$ is not known to have the factorisation property.
+Thus, we take a different approach than the one used in \cref{thm:nonGraphDivRings}, which uses the graph of rings construction introduced in \cref{sec:GraphsRings}.

 \begin{thm} Let $k$ be a division ring and let $M$ be a closed graph manifold with torsion-free fundamental group $G$.
-Then $kG$ embeds into a division ring.
-If $G$ is locally indicable, then $kG$ embeds into a Hughes-free division ring. \end{thm}
+Then any crossed product $k * G$ embeds into a division ring.
+If $G$ is locally indicable, then $k*G$ has a Hughes-free embedding. \end{thm}

-\begin{proof} By definition, the JSJ decomposition of $M$ has only Seifert fibred pieces (see \cite[Theorem 1.6.1]{AFW_3mfldBook} for a statement of the JSJ Decomposition Theorem).
+\begin{proof} By definition, the JSJ decomposition of $M$ has only Seifert fibred pieces.
 If $M$ has only one JSJ component, then the claim follows from \cref{thm:nonGraphDivRings}.

 Now suppose that $M$ has JSJ components $M_1, \dots, M_n$ with $n \geqslant 2$.
 The manifolds $M_i$ are all Seifert fibred manifolds with nonempty toroidal boundary.
-By \cite[Flowchart 1, (C.19)]{AFW_3mfldBook}, $\pi_1(M_i)$ is locally indicable for each $i$, and therefore $k[\pi_1(M_i)]$ embeds into a Hughes-free division ring $\mathcal D_{k[\pi_1(M_i)]}$ by \cref{thm:nonGraphDivRings}.
-Since $G$ decomposes as a graph of groups with Hughes-free embeddable vertex groups, \cref{thm:graphOfHF} implies that $kG$ embeds into a division ring.
+By \cite[Flowchart 1, (C.19)]{AFW_3mfldBook}, $\pi_1(M_i)$ is locally indicable for each $i$, and therefore $k * \pi_1(M_i)$ embeds into a Hughes-free division ring $\mathcal D_{k * \pi_1(M_i)}$ by \cref{thm:nonGraphDivRings}.
+Since $G$ decomposes as a graph of groups with Hughes-free embeddable vertex groups, \cref{cor:locIndGraphDivRing} implies that $k * G$ embeds into a division ring.